US Banking Intelligence

 CFPB DC Circuit Ruling Window Opens — May–July 2026

 The DC Circuit Court is expected to rule on the constitutionality of the CFPB's funding structure between May and July 2026.
 A ruling against the CFPB could fundamentally alter the agency's enforcement capacity.
-ComplaintRate is monitoring closely — our March 2026 data snapshot represents peak CFPB data quality.
+ComplaintRate is monitoring closely — CFPB data quality peaked in early 2026, before the funding reductions.

-The Federal Reserve currently maintains active enforcement orders against 62 financial institutions in our dataset, covering cease-and-desist orders, formal agreements, and civil money penalties.
-Institutions under active orders are excluded from ComplaintRate recommendations.
+The Federal Reserve maintains active enforcement orders against institutions in our dataset, covering cease-and-desist orders, formal agreements, and civil money penalties.
+Institution coverage is under review pending an enforcement-layer integrity audit; institutions under active orders are excluded from ComplaintRate recommendations.

 Complaint Rate Spotlight